Hollie Cavanagh: Overview

 At the second Top 7 performance night (as the judges had saved Jessica the previous week, resulting in a repeat of the Top 7) Cavanagh sang Adele's "Rolling in the Deep".
 The performance, which began in a cappella, received praise from the judges, who highlighted improvement compared to previous weeks, but didn't say it was perfect.
 For her second performance, she sang "Son of a Preacher Man" by Dusty Springfield which earned even more positive feedback from the judges than her first.
 While ending up in the bottom 3 again, she was safe while Colton Dixon was eliminated.
 On the top 6 performance show, Cavanagh sang Queen's "Save Me" and received mixed feedback from the judges.
 Her rendition of Miley Cyrus' "The Climb" (which was her initial audition song in season 10) earned her a standing ovation from the judges.
 She ended up in the bottom 3 again, but was safe as Elise Testone was eliminated.
 On the Top 5 performance show, Cavanagh sang Ike & Tina Turner's "River Deep – Mountain High" and earned a standing ovation from two thirds of the judges.
 TVLine.com's Michael Slezak also thought positively of the performance saying, "[...]
 "River Deep, Mountain High" was a study in sublime power vocals, without any unnecessary embellishments. [...]
 Hollie held back on the melisma and the vibrato and the riffing, delivering a classic melody with heart and soul, [...]
 The "I love you, baby" breakdown was one of my favorite musical moments of the season, and you can't really argue with a little flirty interplay with the bongo drummer, either."
 Later that night, Cavanagh performed "Bleeding Love" by Leona Lewis which garnered her more positive feedback.
 Lopez commented on how it was beautiful and intimate, while Jackson said she was peaking at the right time.
 On the results show, she ended up in the bottom 2 with Skylar Laine, but was safe as Skylar was eliminated.

 On the Top 4 performance show, Cavanagh performed "Faithfully" by Journey.
 The performance earned her positive reviews from the judges repeating that she was peaking at the right time.
 For her second performance, Cavanagh performed Bonnie Raitt's "I Can't Make You Love Me".
 The judges gave her negative reviews stating that she did not connect with the song.
 On results night, she was eliminated and her final song was "The Climb" by Miley Cyrus.

-On the eleventh season finale, Cavanagh performed "You'll Never Walk Alone" from the musical Carousel.
+On the eleventh-season finale, Cavanagh performed "You'll Never Walk Alone" from the musical Carousel with Jordin Sparks.